Canada’s entry rules are changing

 - Confirmation of Permanent Residence (IMM 5292 or IMM 5688)

 These documents are not valid for travel to Canada.
-You must have a permanent resident card or a travel document to re-enter Canada by train, plane, boat or bus.
+You must have a PR Card or a PRTD to re-enter Canada by train, plane, boat or bus.

-Who should not apply for a travel document?
+Who should not apply for a Permanent Resident Travel Document?

-- Permanent residents with a valid permanent resident card
+- Permanent residents with a valid PR Card

 - Permanent residents in Canada

-Note: Permanent residents inside Canada should apply for a permanent resident card using the application kit Applying for a Permanent Resident Card (IMM 5445).
+Note: Permanent residents inside Canada should apply for a PR Card using the application kit Applying for a Permanent Resident Card (IMM 5445).

 Calculating days present in Canada